Recently married lawyer and husband missing in collapse

 Nicky, as she is known to friends and family, loves animals.
 She has a guinea pig named Kali and two dogs, Capo and Zoey.

-Sadovnic loved playing golf early on the weekend with his friends before joining Langesfeld on the beach, where they listened to reggaeton, lay out in the sun and swam in the ocean, Goldberg said.
+Sadovnic loved playing golf early on the weekend with his friends before joining Langesfeld on the beach, where they listened to reggaeton, lay out in the sun and swam in the ocean, said Noah Goldberg, a co-worker of Langesfeld.
 At night, they enjoyed going out to different restaurants and exploring.

 Hugh Lumpkin, a partner in the insurance recovery group where Nicole worked, described Langesfeld as a very smart and hard-working lawyer.
 He said that it is a loss that goes beyond business.